 Authors: SONGÜL GÜREL, EKREM GÜREL, ZEKİ KAYA

-Keywords: Sugar beet, protoplast fusion, PEG, breeding lines
+Keywords: Sugar beet, suspension culture, plant regeneration, breeding lines

 Full Text: PDF